richarddd/serverless-resource-names/README.md

       Type: AWS::SNS::Topic
 ```

-The plugin will also inject SNS Topic- & SQS Queue ARNs as an environment variables using the same naming convetions suffixed by `_ARN`.
-For the example above that would be: `MY_TOPIC_ARN`
+The plugin will also inject SNS Topic- & SQS Queue ARNs as an environment variables using the same naming conventions suffixed by `_ARN` or `_URL`.
+For the example above that would be: `MY_TOPIC_ARN`.

+For SQS queues the plugin will suffix and return the queue url value rather than the queue name.

 ## Commands